WebDevStudios/nextjs-wordpress-starter/docs/docs/backend/algolia.md

 ![screenshot](/img/screenshot-setup-algolia-account.png)

+### Configure credentials

-Copy your API keys into the WP Search w/ Algolia Settings Page:
+Copy your API keys into the WP Search with Algolia Settings Page:

 `Algolia Search --> Settings`

 ![screenshot](/img/screenshot-set-algolia-creds.png)

-You can name the `Index name prefix` whatever you'd like.
+You can name the _Index name prefix_ to whatever you'd like.

 ### Push Content to Algolia